CrimsonTome/sysadmin-workshops/README.md

 - If you get a successful build and the output slides do no update properly then the following command should work properly:
   - `pandoc src/raw-slides/slides.md -o output/slides.pdf`

+Note that the above is equivalent to what is ran by calling `npm run buildshell`

 ## License